1inch/limit-order-protocol/description.md

 To implement your custom proxy:

 1. Implement a function that receives `from`, `to`, and `amount` as the first three parameters, along with additional parameters that will be passed with `makerAssetSuffix` and/or `takerAssetSuffix`.
-2. Find the function name whose selector equals `transferFrom(from,to,amount)`.
+2. Compute and select a function name whose selector matches `transferFrom(from,to,amount)`.
-3. Implement `transferFrom` for the token.
+3. Implement your own `transferFrom` method in the function from item 2 for the token

 **Implementation example**